Great Smoky Mountain Council

-The Great Smoky Mountain Council is a local council of the Boy Scouts of America in Tennessee, with headquarters in Knoxville.
+The Great Smoky Mountain Council is a local council of the Scouting America in Tennessee, with headquarters in Knoxville.
 It serves 21 East Tennessee counties that span two time zones.
 Camp Buck Toms is a summer camp owned and operated by the Great Smoky Mountain Council.
 The camp is located outside Rockwood, Tennessee, on the shores of Watts Bar Lake.

 History

 The Great Smoky Mountain Council was founded as the Knoxville Council in August 1911.
 Upon official incorporation of the Knoxville Council, Dr. Charles H. Gordon, associate state geologist of the University of Tennessee, was elected its president.
 R.E.
 Mooney was treasurer, Miss Leah Fletcher, principal of the Rose Avenue school, was the secretary, and Prof. W.J.
 Barton, principal of Knoxville High School, was named the Scout Commissioner.
 The executive committee of the council was completed by; E.W.
 Ogden, Frank West, Frederick Bonham, Dr. A.S.
 Keim, and Rev. B.A.
 Williams.

 By October 1911, six troops had been organized in various sections of the city comprising a total of about 100 scouts.
 Scoutmaster Solon Kipp organized a troop in the Mountain View school and community, as well as Troop No. 5 in Park City.
 A.R.
 Wilson was scoutmaster of Troop No. 1 in South Knoxville; Duncan White was scoutmaster of Troop No. 2 in East Knoxville; R.W.
 Tapp was scoutmaster of Troop No. 3 (probably at the YMCA) in the uptown district; W.T.
 Scott was scoutmaster of Troop No. 4 in North Knoxville; and Herbert Henegar was scoutmaster of Troop No. 6 in West Knoxville.
 By the end of November, Herbert Henegar could no longer continue as scoutmaster for his district, and Hugh F. VanDevented was appointed scoutmaster over West Knoxville.

 An article in The Journal and Tribune reported on January 29, 1915, that the council was finally reorganized as the Knox County Council with a service area that officially covered all of Knox County.
 This new council was re-chartered under the leadership of: